ros-sports/ros-sports-docs/background.rst

-This results in teams reinventing the wheel all the time, and many new teams and smaller teams spend so much time on that, that they don’t have time to focus on the research aspect.
+This results in teams reinventing the wheel all the time, and many new teams and smaller teams spend so much time on that, that they don't have time to focus on the research aspect.

 To address this concern several open source ROS2 libraries are being developed to encourage code reuse.
 The work is not conducted as part of a team, but by a separate organization called ROS Sports, such that focus can be shifted away from winning, to the advancement of robotic competitions and robotics in general.